 Josefina Baez (Dominican Republic/USA).
 Orphan.
 Celebrant.
 Creative expressions shared: Storyteller, ArteSana, performer, writer, theatre director, educator, devotee.
 Founder and director of Latinarte/Ay Ombe Theatre (April 1986).
 Alchemist of artistic/creative life process,Performance Autology© (creative process/live creating/creative life based on the autobiography of the doer in conscience; In life phases -youth, elderhood, illness and death).
 Joy is the vital element present in her narrative, practice and teachings.

-Performance Autology has been-and it is being created as Ms. Baez travels/traveled a creative life/creative living/artistic creative as an independent self-taught self-produced self-published artist.
+Performance Autology has been-and it is being created as I have travel-as I ;m traveling a creative life/creative living/artistic creative living as an independent self-taught self-produced self-published artist.

 ARTIST QUOTE (by Mr. Tyrone Jefferson): "Music is more than sound —it is history, culture, and identity"